sylwiavargas/Lifecycle-Photostory/README.md

 ## Lifecycle photostory

 In the spirit of the 2000s nostalgia, I created a photostory that explains what each of the React 16 lifecycle methods is doing.
+If you're curious what a photostory is, it was something we used to do a lot in Germany and in Poland: [example](https://i2.wp.com/bravo-archiv-shop.com/wp-content/uploads/2019/03/2000-17-Engel-der-Gewalt.jpg?fit=800%2C535&ssl=1).

 [See it deployed](http://lifecycle-photostory.surge.sh/)